Elise-Shen/Fish-Tank/Assignment1/codesmells.md

 ### Solution:

 I will extract the method.
+Separate method <draw> into 2 method, method <draw_odd> contains the code for seaweed segment is odd numbered. method <draw_even> contains the code for seaweed segment is even numbered.
+Therefore, each method contains less than 10 line.

 ### Explanation

-Separate method draw into 2 method, method <draw_odd> contains the code for seaweed segment is odd numbered. method <draw_even> contains the code for seaweed segment is even numbered.
-Therefore, each method contains less than 10 line.
+Therefore, each method is less than 10 lines.
+It will be easier to read and update in the future.

 ============================================================